-Boeun Kim, BSN, MSN, RN, is one of the de Tornyay Center’s Healthy Aging Doctoral Scholar.
+Boeun Kim, BSN, MSN, RN, is one of the de Tornyay Center’s 2019-2020 Healthy Aging Doctoral Scholars.
 A fourth year PhD student, her project looks at cognitive health and the walkable neighborhood.
 Her faculty mentor is Basia Belza.

 All interviews have been edited for length and clarity.